What Is Small Business And Entrepreneurship

 Not Enough Time Small Business Reasons Not to Use Strategic Planning Unusual Lack of Skill Lack of Confidence Prentice Hall, 2002 Chapter 12 Wheelen/Hunger

-See also What Are The Two Types Of Natural Resources
+See also What Are The 4 Types Of Resources In Business

 The Strategic Decision-Making Process: Developing a Basic Business Idea Product and/or Service with Target Customers and/or Target Markets Prentice Hall, 2002 Chapter 12 Wheelen/Nälkä